-1 proportion of newly infected cattle by route of transmission
+&lt;sup>1 proportion of newly infected cattle by route of transmission

-2.2 Scenarios of within-herd contact structure
+2.2 Within-herd contact structure scenarios

-2.2.1 Sensitivity analysis on parameters describing the contact structure
+2.2.1 Sensitivity analysis for contact structure parameters

-A sensitivity analysis aimed at identifying parameters related to the contact structure strongly influencing the spread of Map in a dairy herd.
-The sensitivity of model outputs to variations in 10 parameters describing calf housing and contacts, exposure to fomites (of calves and adults), and reduction of environmental contamination through cleaning and through grazing was studied (Table II).
-To evaluate the contributions of both parameters and their first-order interaction on output variation, we performed a partial factorial design (Saltelli, et al., 2000), an adequate sensitivity method when not so many simulations can be performed and when some parameters are qualitative (such as Graz).
-This design resulted in 81 scenarios, accounting for 3 possible values per parameter.
-The studied values included most common, minimum, and maximal values derived from expert opinion, literature review, or published experimental outputs.
+A sensitivity analysis aiming to identify the parameters related to the contact structure that influence the transmission of Map in a dairy herd was carried out.
+We studied the sensitivity of model outputs to 10 parameters describing calf housing and contacts, exposure of calves to fomites (contaminated by calf and adult faeces), and reduction of environmental contamination through cleaning and through grazing (Table 2).
+To evaluate the contributions of parameters and their first-order interactions on output variance, we performed a partial factorial design (Saltelli et al., 2000).
+This sensitivity method suffices when many simulations cannot be performed and when some parameters are qualitative (such as Graz: period during which grazing is allowed).
+This design resulted in 81 scenarios, accounting for three possible values per parameter.
+The studied values included most likely, minimum, and maximal values which were derived from expert opinions, a review of the literature, and published experimental data.
 Each scenario was run 400 times.

 For each output, a linear regression analysis was fitted using the 10 parameters as factors.
-A minimum variance criterion was defined and factors accounting for more than 4% of the variance were retained in the model.
-The global contribution of factor i to the variation in output y is $C_i^y = \frac{SS_i^y + \frac{1}{2} \sum_j SS{i:j}^y}{SS{tot}^y}$, with SS{tot}^y the total sum of squares of the regression model for output y, SS_i^y the sum of squares related to the principal effect for factor i for output y (nil if factor i is not retained in the model), $SS{i:j}^y$ the sum of squares related to the interaction between factor i and factor j for output y (nil if this interaction is not retained in the model).
-The sum of the contributions for output y equals the coefficient of determination of the regression model R^2 .
+A minimum variance criterion was defined and factors accounting for >4% of the variance were retained in the model.
+The global contribution of factor i to the variance in output y is $C_i^y = \left(SS_i^y + 1/2\sum_j SS{i:j}^y\right)/SS{tot}^y$ , with $SS{tot}^y$ the total sum of squares of the regression model for output y, $SS_i^y$ the sum of squares related to the principal effect of factor i for output y (nil if factor i is not retained in the model), $SS{i:j}^y$ the sum of squares related to the interaction between factor i and factor j for output y (nil if this interaction is not retained in the model).
+The sum of the contributions for output y equals the coefficient of determination of the regression model $R^2$ .